 Being a foster carer is not only rewarding, but it can also offer you help with childcare costs if your local authority offers financial assistance to your family.
 Foster carers can also get help with childcare costs from the CFC if they are on certain benefits or have low incomes.

 Foster carers provide a loving home environment with support.
 They make a real difference to the lives of children who cannot live at home safely because of abuse, neglect or other risks.
 Foster carers do this until they are well enough to return home or another permanent family member can take over the caring role permanently.
+To find out more about fostering please visit us.

 Foster carers can be relatives or friends of the child and their birth parent(s), or they can be unrelated adults – although these will usually have some prior connection with the child/children e.g. family friends, extended family members, colleagues of parents, etc.